1. Who can be impeached in the U.S.?

 7. Who was the first person to be impeached in the United States?

-The first person impeached in the United States was Senator William Blount of North Carolina.
+The first person that was impeached in the United States was Senator William Blount of North Carolina.
 He was one of the signers of the Constitution.

 8. Do other countries have impeachment?